RV propane detector lifespan | When should you replace them?

 RV Propane Detectors Lifespan: A Guide to understanding them.

 The world we live in is in a constant state of change.
 Similarly, the modes of living and recreation are also transforming.
-People are seeking out more affordable, practical, and minimal lifestyles, which sometimes mean abandoning the age-old notion of permanent homes in the heart of busy metropolitans.
+People seek more affordable, practical, and minimal lifestyles, sometimes abandoning the age-old notion of permanent homes in the heart of busy metropolitans.

 One such unique option is motorhomes.
-Motorhomes are vehicles equipped with accommodation, and other temporary living facilitates, and are used for travel as well as recreational use.
+Motorhomes are vehicles equipped with accommodation and other temporary living facilities for travel and recreational use.
 Apart from recreational purposes, many people use motorhomes as their only homes.

-A problem pertaining to the safety of motorhomes, especially gas leak accidents, pose a great threat, which needs to be addressed urgently.
-Statistics show that exposure to carbon monoxide (CO) is the main cause of poisoning deaths in the world.
+A problem with the safety of motorhomes, especially gas leak accidents, poses a great threat, which needs to be addressed urgently.
+Statistics show that carbon monoxide (CO) exposure is the main cause of poisoning deaths worldwide.

-More specifically, according to U.S. Fire Administration, in America, in 2016, out of the 364,000 residential fires over 50% were results of accidents incurred during cooking, and almost 10% were caused by heating accidents.
-The statistics include the gas leak disasters that take place in motorhomes such as RVs. ‘
+More specifically, according to U.S. Fire Administration, in America, in 2016, out of the 364,000 residential fires, over 50% were a result of accidents incurred during cooking, and heating accidents caused almost 10%.
+The statistics include the gas leak disasters in motorhomes such as RVs. ‘

 Over the years, several technological precautions have been taken to eliminate the threat of gas leak disasters.
-Installation of different gas detectors and smoke detectors in RVs is one such precaution put in place to prevent human tragedy and destruction of property.
+Installation of gas and smoke detectors in RVs is one such precaution to prevent human tragedy and destruction of property.
 It also ensures a safe, fun-filled recreational experience for the campers and a tension-free living experience for the permanent residents.

-The effectiveness and overall functionality of LP-gas detectors are a matter of great importance.
-Similarly, it is an essential matter to replace LP-gas detectors timely to prevent imminent disasters.
-As a result, it is an important matter to determine the lifespan of RV Propane Detectors.
+The effectiveness and overall functionality of LP-gas detectors are of great importance.
+Similarly, it is essential to replace LP-gas detectors timely to prevent imminent disasters.
+As a result, it is important to determine the lifespan of RV Propane Detectors.